Here Are 10 Popular Halloween Costumes For Kids

 Price: $18.86

 Every girl deserves to feel like a princess and what better time to have your child live out their royal dreams than on Halloween?
+It’s a great excuse to dress up a sparkly dress and a tiara.
+And now that there’s an American princess in The British Royal Family, it won’t be surprising to see a couple of Meghan Markle inspired costumes trick-or-treating on Halloween night.